 - what kind of products do you use for maintenance?

-If you’re doing things the “old-fashioned way”, I’m sure there’s plenty of room to reduce the environmental impact of your operations.
+If you’re doing things the “old-fashioned way”, we’re sure there’s plenty of room to reduce the environmental impact of your operations.
 One way to reduce your company’s environmental footprint is to develop low-energy or nearly zero energy buildings that produce the energy they use.

 Buildings consume 40% of energy in the European Union and are responsible for 36% of carbon emissions.
 Even if a complete building renovation is not possible, you can apply smart technologies to reduce energy waste and promote sustainability.

-Another concern, because Facility Management also deals with waste management, is to achieve “zero waste” (not producing waste) and “zero landfill” (not sending anything to landfill).
+Another concern, because facility management also deals with waste management, is to achieve “zero waste” (not producing waste) and “zero landfill” (not sending anything to landfill).
 This means that you need to devise strategies to reduce the amount of waste and also to continuously reuse resources.

 As well as making sure there are enough recycling bins, look at your shopping list in detail.
 Are cleaning products eco-friendly?
 Are single-use materials biodegradable?
 Are you composting food waste?
 Even a simple coat hanger can be made of recycled plastic and more environmentally friendly.

 Finally, don’t forget to take the circular economy into consideration when planning your asset management.
 When you are considering the purchase of new assets and comparing suppliers, consider the maintainability of the equipment and how you will dispose of it at the end of its life.

 Favour reusable equipment, machines that are easy to repair (rather than having to be completely replaced), and raw materials that can be reused and “recirculated”.
 In the EU, the circular economy could contribute to a 2-4% reduction in gas emissions and save €600bn by 2030.

 📈 Get to know Sundeala, a British business which has a 100% circular business model.